After Hours Emergency Centres

 Regular urine and blood testing helps us screen for the early signs of any progressive age related conditions.
 Early diagnosis can add years to your cats life and also help reduce the cost of long term care.

 If your cat has dental disease or a toothache, you are very unlikely to notice.
 That is why a regular annual dental and health check-up is important.
 Unlike dogs, they don’t tend to pant, so their teeth are not easily visible.
 Any smelly breath, yellow tartar build-up or sometimes they may drop their food, can be signs they need a dental exam.
+The true extent of dental disease can only be fully realised with high quality dental x-rays.

 It’s true that a high percentage of aging cats suffer from some degree of periodontal and gingival disease.
 This is a condition in which bacteria attack the gum tissue causing a foul odour, yellowish brown crusts of tartar around the gum line and even pain and bleeding when your cat eats or you touch its gums.

-Our clinic caters for all routine dentistry, from cleaning and polishing through to managing periodontal disease and sometimes tooth extraction.
+Our clinic caters for all routine dentistry, from cleaning and polishing through to managing periodontal disease and tooth extraction.
 For more advanced problems, we offer full dental referral services to specialists trained in advanced orthodontics.

 Our hospital is purpose built and suited to the specific needs of cats, with no cold stainless steel in sight.
 We have a lot the same “toys” you may find in find in a human hospital.
 Our hospital is equipped to perform most types of surgery with modern anaesthetic machines, cardiac, respiratory and critical care monitors.
 Our surgical area is completely sterile and we use the safest and modern anaesthetics very similar to an operating theatre in a human hospital.